Ventive Standard Terms and Conditions of Sale

 17.1 Ongoing warranty:

-17.1.1 If you have purchased Ventive Goods within the last year, an additional one-year warranty is offered with all Ventive Goods under our Service and Reporting Plan.
+17.1.1 If you have purchased Ventive Goods within the last year, an additional one-year warranty is offered with all Ventive Goods under our Premium Service and Reporting Plan.
 Under this plan we will repair or replace, free of charge, any Ventive Good that is confirmed to be faulty.
 This ongoing warranty applies to Ventive Goods only and does not include installation costs, which will be your responsibility.
+It is subject to timely payment and is only valid if there have been no interruptions or gaps to either the subscription agreement or payment thereof.

 17.1.2 This warranty does not affect your statutory rights under the Consumer Rights Act 2015 or any subsequent replacement law.